New Tax Regime vs Old - What Should You Pick? - Somu & Associates

 Compliance for Section 115BAD: Form No. 10-IFA must be filed mandatorily before opting for the Old Regime, and it has to be filed before the due date of filing the tax return.

 Picking a regime usually comes down to how much you're actually claiming under the Old Regime today - home loan interest, 80C investments, HRA, and medical insurance add up quickly.
-If you'd like us to run the comparison against your actual numbers before you decide, share your current deductions and our Taxation team will work it out both ways.
+If you hold RSUs or foreign assets, the regime choice also interacts with how those are taxed - see our articles on RSU Taxation and Foreign Income Tax Compliance.